 "LaPatrie guitars are finished with a special lacquer formula.
 This finish is light enough to allow the wood to breath and vibrate freely.
 The tops resonating capacity actually improves as the guitar is played over an extended period of time.
 This gradual improvement in the response of the top is often referred to as "aging".
 Poly finishes inhibit top vibration and are therefore never used on LaPatrie guitars.
 Many other guitars use a thick plastic finish that smothers top vibration and prevents the benefits of aging."

 I've played way too many guitars that have a great sound, obviously in spite of having a good thick protective coating, to take the above claims seriously.
-Show me some science (you know, we can do that these days, e.g. comparative audio spectral analysis), instead of a marketing spiel to justify cost saving production methods - and I might come around.
+Show me some science (you know, we can do that these days, e.g. comparative audio spectral analysis), instead of a cleverly worded marketing spiel to justify cost saving production methods ... and ...
+I might just come around.

 Strings for the La Patrie Presentation Classical Guitar

-I was running the squeaky Savarez hi tension strings, then replaced those with the more affordable Martin High Tension (now sometimes called 'Hard Tension') strings.
+I was running the squeaky Savarez hi tension strings, then replaced those with the more affordable Martin High Tension strings.
 These perform well and nicely stay in tune once run in.
 They do appear to have become difficult to acquire though.

 Also if you are new to nylon string / classical guitars - detune your guitar (a tone or two) over the warmer summer months when not playing it.
 Then tune up to full tension only when needed.
 The nylon strings will sound and play better for longer, if they don't lose their elasticity.

 When trying new strings, first buy a single pack (or two to have spares) to see if they work for you.
 Once you find some that you like, try to buy them in three pack bundles - it's usually a good 20% or more cheaper that way.